Kitware/trame/docs/content/docs/getting_started.md

 ### Forcing state exchange

-Sometime, the variable inside your shared state is an actual object with nested structure.
+Sometimes, the variable inside your shared state is an actual object with nested structure.
 While the state on the Python side always keeps the same reference to that object, you are manually editing its content and you want to flush its content so the client can see your changes.
-In that use case we have a `flush_state()` methods that can be called with the list of variable names that should be pushed.
-This is also useful in some async context to control when pieces of the state should be pushed to the other side.
-The code below provide a usage example.
+In that use case we have a `flush_state()` method that can be called with the list of variable names that should be pushed.
+This is also useful in some async contexts to control when pieces of the state should be pushed to the other side.
+The code below provides a usage example.

 ```python
 import asyncio